o2r-project/architecture/docs/05_building-block-view.md

 ##### 5.2.7.2 Blackbox UI

 The UI is a web application based on [Angular JS](https://angularjs.org/), see [o2r-platform](https://github.com/o2r-project/o2r-platform).
-It connects to an execution microservice (µservice) for real-time WebSocket-based notifications.
+It connects to an execution microservice (microservice) for real-time WebSocket-based notifications.

 ##### 5.2.7.3 Blackbox microservices

 The reproducibility service uses a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to separate functionality defined by the **[web API specification](http://o2r.info/o2r-web-api)** into manageable units.

-This allows scalability (selected µservices can be deployed as much as needed) and technology independence for each use case and developer.
+This allows scalability (selected microservices can be deployed as much as needed) and technology independence for each use case and developer.
-The µservices all access one main database and a shared file storage.
+The microservices all access one main database and a shared file storage.

 ##### 5.2.7.4 Blackbox Tools

-Some functionality is developed as standalone tools and used as such in the µservices instead of re-implementing features.
+Some functionality is developed as standalone tools and used as such in the microservices instead of re-implementing features.
 These tools are integrated via their command line interface (CLI).

 ##### 5.2.7.5 Blackbox Database

 The main database is the unifying element of the microservice architecture.
-All information shared between µservices or transactions between microservices are made via the database, including session state handling (= authentication).
+All information shared between microservices or transactions between microservices are made via the database, including session state handling (= authentication).

 A search database/index is used for full-text search and advanced search queries.